timdeschryver/timdeschryver.dev/content/blog/a-new-way-to-validate-angular-forms/index.md

 published: true
 ---

+> Update: After writing this blog post I realised that the proposed API was similar to Template Driven Forms, but worse.
+Since then I'm a huge believer in Template Driven Forms, as you can read in [A practical guide to Angular Template-Driven Forms](../a-practical-guide-to-angular-template-driven-forms/index.md).

 Over the past year, our team has created a lot of different forms for a form-heavy application.
 One of the difficulties we experienced was validating fields that are dependent on other fields of the form.
 For example, conditional validation or validation where multiple fields are needed to validate a control.